SM09081991/ML-approach-for-decoding-ferroptosis-sensitivity/README.md

 We use only one gene (e.g., `Gene1`) to predict binary ferroptosis sensitivity using a logistic regression classifier.

 ### **Step 7: SHAP for Logistic Regression**
-We apply SHAP (`shap.Explainer`) to interpret how APOE expression influences the logistic regression model's predictions.
+We apply SHAP (`shap.Explainer`) to interpret how Gene1 expression influences the logistic regression model's predictions.

 ### **Step 8: Correlation Analysis**
 A scatter plot is generated showing Spearman correlation between APOE expression and ferroptosis score, visualizing linear or rank-based relationships.